 Jamâa el-fnna, Marrakech 40000, Morocco

 The Souk is pretty much a marketplace, except it is mostly located in alleyways and confusing roads.
 You can easily get lost in the Souk and you can find more shops in the Souk, such as lantern shops, spice shops, and rug shops.
-Jack and I didn’t stay in the Souk a lot because we encountered a lot of people who tried to scam us, which I have mentioned in the beginning of this post.
+I didn’t stay in the Souk a lot because I encountered a lot of people who tried to scam me, telling me I was going the wrong way and to follow them, etc. One boy also tried to steal my backpack right behind me.
 I would highly advise travelers to be aware of your surroundings and how you are carrying your personal belongings.
-I had so many experiences, especially in the Souk, where people, and even little kids, tried to steal my bag.
-I was lucky that my bag was attached on my body, unlike purses, and it was also a tough bag to open.
+I was lucky my backpack didn’t have front pockets and was tied on pretty tight on me.
 This is the reason why I didn’t have enough courage to take photos at the Souk, despite how cool it was.
 I also need to emphasize that, despite my experience with thieves and scammers, not everyone in Morocco is like that.
 I still met so many friendly and polite merchants and people in the market and I loved the Souk.
 It was so fun haggling with the merchants and I got to buy so many unique items to bring home to my friends and family.

 I actually have a story to tell about our journey to Bahia Palace.
-We were on the right path to Bahia Palace (just 5 mins walk away from the entrance).
-I found a door and thought that it was the entrance, so we quickly stopped to look.
-The door was closed and we assumed that it was not the entrance.
-Immediately out of nowhere, a man approached us, spoke in English and said, “Bahia Palace is closed today.”
-We were obviously skeptical about him so we just tried to walk away.
-He then continued to say that he will show us another place that’s better than Bahia Palace.
-I knew that he was shady.
-I also knew that it was not the entrance of the palace because even if it was closed, there would still be massive of tourists nearby, anyway.
-So we walked away.
-Then we saw a group of foreigners and I thought it would probably be smarter to ask for directions from tourists instead of the locals at this point.
-When I approached them, they ignored me, and I could tell that they were probably trying to avoid the locals as well because they didn’t even looked at us.
-But then one of them saw our faces and immediately smiled and then all of them had a change of attitude and directed us to the entrance.
-So we found the right entrance, and I knew it was the right one because there was a long line of tourists paying at the gate and a lot of taxis nearby, too.
+I was walking on the right path to Bahia Palace (just 5 mins walk away from the entrance).
+I found a door and thought that it was the entrance, so I quickly stopped to look.
+The door was closed and I assumed that it was not the entrance.
+Immediately out of nowhere, a man approached me, spoke in English and said, “Bahia Palace is closed today.”
+I was obviously skeptical about him so I just tried to walk away.
+He then continued to say that he will show me another place that’s better than Bahia Palace.
+I knew right there that he was tourist-trapping.
+I also knew that it was not the entrance of the palace because even if it was closed, there would still be massive lines of tourists nearby, anyway.
+So I walked away.
+Then I saw a group of foreigners and I thought it would probably be smarter to ask for directions from tourists instead of the locals at this point.
+When I approached them, they ignored me, and I could tell that they were probably trying to avoid the locals as well because they didn’t even looked at me.
+But then one of them saw my face and immediately smiled and then all of them had a change of attitude and directed me to the entrance.
+So eventually I found the right entrance, and I knew it was the right one because there was a long line of tourists paying at the gate and a lot of taxis nearby, too.
 The moral of the story is, trust your gut!

 Avenue Imam El Ghazali, Marrakech 40000, Morocco